 A useful warning sign you may need to kick it sideways, or call another Ranger pair is if you or the participant are starting to repeat yourselves.
 This may indicate something has gone wrong in the communication cycle.
 The speaker may feel misunderstood, or you may be getting overwhelmed or over-involved.
 If this happens, slow down and ask more questions, or kick it sideways to another set of Rangers.

 Transcending the Model

-The tools and concepts taught in Ranger training stem from our department’s ideas about what makes up a “model Ranger.”
+The tools and concepts summarized here and more thoroughly explored in Ranger training, stem from our department’s ideas about what makes up a “model Ranger.”
 However, it is not effective to have a “model” walking around the playa, thinking about all of their newly-learned skills and trying to use them separately and individually.

 A Ranger is more than the sum of a set of tools and concepts.
 A Ranger rises above the prescribed model, integrating and surpassing what they learned in training.
 By transcending the model, you will live and work within the boundaries of the tool set provided while finding your own style shaped by your gut, heart, mind, and training.
 You will become even more than the model Ranger you aspired to be.
 Transcending the model happens over time.
 It cannot be forced and it takes practice.
 All you can do is be who you are and learn from the interactions you have.
 Be authentic, and Ranger with curiosity and humility.
 If you are relaxed and not thinking about every move you make, but instead integrate the concepts of Rangering as your own.
 You are a Ranger, not a walking tool box.